Webster's Dictionary: Unabridged edition 1864

 In response to Joseph Worcester's groundbreaking dictionary of 1860, A Dictionary of the English Language, the G. & C. Merriam Company created a significantly revised edition, A Dictionary of the English Language.
 It was edited by Yale University professor Noah Porter and published in 1864, containing 114,000 entries.
-It was sometimes referred to as the Webster–Mahn edition, because it featured revisions by Dr. C. A. F. Mahn, who replaced unsupportable etymologies which were based on Webster's attempt to conform to Biblical interpretations of the history of language.
+It was sometimes referred to as the Webster–Mahn edition, because it featured revisions by C. A. F. Mahn, who replaced unsupportable etymologies which were based on Webster's attempt to conform to Biblical interpretations of the history of language.
 It was the first edition to largely overhaul Noah Webster's work, and the first to be known as the Unabridged.

 Later printings included additional material: a "Supplement Of Additional Words And Definitions" containing more than 4,600 new words and definitions in 1879, A Pronouncing Biographical Dictionary containing more than 9,700 names of noteworthy persons in 1879, and a Pronouncing Gazetteer in 1884.
 The 1883 printing of the book contained 1,928 pages and was 8½ in (22 cm) wide by 11½ in (29 cm) tall by 4¼ in (11 cm) thick.
 The 1888 printing (revision?) is similarly sized, with the last printed page number "1935" which has on its back further content (hence, 1936th page), and closes with "Whole number of pages 2012".
 This dictionary carries the 1864 Preface by Noah Porter with postscripts of 1879 and 1884.

 James A.H.
 Murray, the editor of the Oxford English Dictionary (1879–1928) says Webster's unabridged edition of 1864 "acquired an international fame.
 It was held to be superior to every other dictionary and taken as the leading authority on the meaning of words, not only in America and England, but also throughout the Far East."

-Webster's International Dictionary (1890 and 1900)
+Webster's International Dictionary (1890, 1900, and 1913)

 Porter also edited the succeeding edition, Webster's International Dictionary of the English Language (1890), which was an expansion of the American Dictionary.
 It contained about 175,000 entries.
 In 1900, Webster's International was republished with a supplement that added 25,000 entries to it.
+It was reprinted again in 1913.
+Being in the public domain and having been scanned and OCRd in 1996, this edition has had substantial influence on Wiktionary.

-In 1898 the Collegiate Dictionary also was introduced (see below).
+In 1898, the Collegiate Dictionary also was introduced (see below).